By Ginevra Benedetti published

 Whether you prefer to use it to keep cold drinks to hand or to keep food chilled, a refrigerator is a very welcome bonus in an outdoor kitchen, raising it from functional to fabulous.

 Endlessly useful when preparing any food, especially when dealing with raw ingredients, a sink with running water is an enormous bonus in an outdoor kitchen.
-Depending on your kitchen's proximity to your home, this can be pretty easy to install - consult your designer or plumber for for more specifics.
+Depending on your kitchen's proximity to your home, this can be pretty easy to install – consult your designer or plumber for more specifics.

-'Even if you don’t store things in cupboards all year round, it is very useful to have a shelf or cupboard available for when you are using the kitchen – it extends the available storage space,' says Ross from Grillo.
+'Even if you don’t store things in cupboards all year round, it is very useful to have a shelf or cupboard available for when you are using the kitchen – it extends the available storage space,' explains Ross from Grillo.

 What materials are best for an outdoor kitchen?

-'Modern construction methods and innovative materials mean that outdoor kitchens can be used all year round - whatever the weather,' explains from The Outdoor Kitchen Collective.
+'Modern construction methods and innovative materials mean that outdoor kitchens can be used all year round - whatever the weather,' explains Simon from The Outdoor Kitchen Collective.

-'As this is an outdoor space you need to be picking tiles that show that they are suitable for an external area – that’s because not all tiles will suit the colder elements – like rain and frost.'
+'As this is an outdoor space, you need to be picking tiles that show that they are suitable for an external area – that’s because not all tiles will suit the colder elements like rain and frost.'

 How do I build an outdoor kitchen on a budget?